Arroz Con Pollo

 - Pat the chicken dry with paper towels.
 Season the chicken thighs and drumsticks generously with kosher salt and black pepper.

 - Heat the olive oil in a large, non-stick skillet (12-inch diameter) over medium-high heat.
-Add the chicken pieces, skin-side down, and cook for 5-7 minutes or until golden brown.
+Add the chicken pieces, skin-side down, and cook for 5 to 7 minutes or until golden brown.
 Avoid over-crowding the pan; cook in batches if necessary.
 Flip the chicken pieces and continue cooking until all sides are evenly browned.
 Transfer the chicken to a large plate and set aside.

 - Using the reserved fat, add the onions and bell peppers to the skillet.
-Sprinkle with 1/2 teaspoon kosher salt (*I use Diamond Crystal brand, which is less dense than other varieties of kosher salt).
+Sprinkle with ½ teaspoon kosher salt (*I use Diamond Crystal brand, which is less dense than other varieties of kosher salt - if you are not using this brand, use less salt).
 Sauté for 6 to 8 minutes over medium heat, stirring frequently, or until the vegetables begin to soften.

 - Add the garlic, spice mixture, and tomato paste to the pan.
 Stir to combine.
 Cook for an additional minute or until fragrant.
 Stir in the rice and toast, stirring continuously for 15 to 30 seconds.